 As summer begins and temperatures rise, many South Carolinians will bring out their motorcycles and bicycles to ride the roads once more.
-The attorneys at Elrod Pope Law Firm in Rock Hill, S.C. hope you will stay safe from possible accidents and injuries.
+The attorneys at Elrod Pope Accident & Injury Attorneys in Rock Hill, S.C. hope you will stay safe from possible accidents and injuries.
 If you are one of the more than 7 million motorcycle riders in the United States, enjoy the season, but also keep in mind the following safety tips.

 - Remember to always wear your ATGATT (All The Gear All The Time).
 Every time you ride, no matter how short the trip, make sure to wear a durable jacket, long pants, non-slip gloves, shoes that cover your ankles, and, most important of all, a high-quality, well-fitted helmet that meets government guidelines.
 In 2008, 59% of all bikers killed in accidents weren’t wearing helmets.
 In 2009, the National Highway Traffic Safety Administration estimated that helmets saved the lives of 1,483 bikers.